 The first question that you will need to ask is: "am I a suitable candidate for a dental implant?".
-Procedures

 Procedures such as teeth whitening may sometimes be a 'one size fits all', however, this is definitely not the case with dental implants (commonly referred to as a 'fake tooth').

 Have a reasonable amount of dense bone tissue in your jaw

-- Be a non-smoker (you'll have to give up smoking during the healing process at the very least)
+Be a non-smoker (you'll have to give up smoking during the healing process at the very least)

 Types Of Dental Implants

 Titanium has the ability to avoid corrosion, is lightweight and is non-magnetic, but the largest benefit is that the human body does not reject titanium as a foreign object.

 This means when a dental implant is placed in the bone, the bone grows around the implant, which is a process called Osseointegration.

-There are a few different options when it comes to dental implants, and the most suitable implant for you depends on your individual case:
+There are a few different options when it comes to implants, and the most suitable implant for you depends on your individual case: